Home

 Math Worksheets

-In some cases, you will have to try out different possibilities to get the right factors for quadratic equations.
+In this trial and error method, we will need to try out different possibilities to get the right factors for the given quadratic equation.

 To factorize quadratic equations of the form: x2 + bx + c, you will need to find two numbers whose product is c and whose sum is b.